Moddable-OpenSource/pebble-examples/readme.md

 - `hellolocalstorage` – Uses [the `localStorage` global](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) from the Web standard to persist strings.
 This is implemented using ECMA-419 Key-Value Storage.
 Each application has its own local storage.

 ### Sensors
-All sensors modules use the [Sensor Class Pattern API](https://419.ecma-international.org/#-13-sensor-class-pattern) from the ECMA-419 standard.
+All sensors modules follow the [Sensor Class Pattern API](https://419.ecma-international.org/#-13-sensor-class-pattern) from the ECMA-419 standard.

 - `helloaccelerometer` – Subscribes to accelerometer readings.
 - `hellobattery` – Subscribes to battery and "plugged in" readings.